Illinois VA Loan Information

 Service Requirements

 The Veteran’s Administration has differing requirements for the length of service based on wartime or peacetime.
-In addition, people that have served in the Reserves and/or National Guard may be eligible to get this loan.
+In addition, people who have served in the Reserves and/or National Guard may be eligible to get this loan.
 Here is a brief breakdown of the service requirements.

 • Must have served at least 90 consecutive days during a declared war